allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 }
 ```

-Because the response validation and mapping to object were not strict enough, `NullPointerException` was thrown
+Because the response validation and mapping to the object were not strict enough, `NullPointerException` was thrown
 in the application code.
-The bad response was not filtered in the client, and the application trusted that
+The application had wrong assumption that the response can always be mapped to the business object
-if anything is not OK with response, and exception will be thrown on the client.
+if the response status code is 200 OK.

 ### Conclusion